Communication and Media Studies

 PMMA 5204.
 Civic Media.
 (3 Credits)

 Participating in local life can be difficult.
 Information is hard to obtain and validate, local meetings are difficult to attend, networks are challenging to build.
 Increasingly, governments, advocacy groups, community organizers, and individual citizens are looking to digital tools to increase and improve the conditions in which we live and enhance our opportunities to engage.
-We will look at academic research surrounding citizenship and engagement in a digital era and cover research into many genres of civic media, from citizen journalism to hackathons, tech for development, activist art hacker culture, and games for good.
+We will look at academic research on how to foster civic engagement in a digital era and cover case studies of many genres of civic media, from open data and hackathons to tech for development, interactive art and design in public space, games for good, and more.
 This class will not only explore the various goals campaigns are using digital tools to meet, but will also focus on what type of citizen these tools are enabling and encouraging people to become.

 Attributes: CEED, CENS, PMSC, PMTC, PSIC.